-In March 2008, the FASB issued SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities, an amendment of FASB Statement No. 133" (SFAS No. 161).
+In March 2008, the Financial Accounting Standards Board (FASB) issued SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities, an amendment of FASB Statement No. 133" (SFAS No. 161).
 This statement is intended to improve transparency in financial reporting by requiring enhanced disclosures of an entity's derivative instruments and hedging activities and their effects on the entity's financial position, financial performance, and cash flows.
 SFAS No. 161 applies to all derivative instruments within the scope of SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities" as well as related hedged items, bifurcated derivatives, and nonderivative instruments that are designated and qualify as hedging instruments.
 Entities with instruments subject to SFAS No. 161 must provide more robust qualitative disclosures and expanded quantitative disclosures.
 SFAS No. 161 is effective prospectively for financial statements issued for fiscal years and interim periods beginning after November 15, 2008, with early application permitted.
-As of March 31, 2008 the adoption of SFAS No. 161 would not have an impact on the Company's financial position or results of operations as the Company does not own derivative instruments.
+As of June 30, 2008 the adoption of SFAS No. 161 would not have an impact on the Company's financial position or results of operations.